biola/biola-frontend-toolkit/README.md

         = yield
         = javascript_include_tag "application"

 Include the following in `application.css.scss`.
 This will add require statements for `bootstrap` and `font-awesome` automatically.
+It also includes some biola variables and mixins.

-    //= require biola-frontend-toolkit
+    @import "biola-frontend-toolkit";

 Include the following in `application.js.coffee`.
 This includes `jquery`, `jquery_ujs`, and `bootstrap` automatically.